 Achieving good organizational alignment has never been easy, and today it is more important than ever before.
 Hybrid work makes organizational alignment even harder, which is why clear communication around an organization’s strategy, goals, mission, and vision is crucial.

-Distributed workforce needs to have a clear understanding of their common goals.
+Distributed workforces need to have a clear understanding of their common goals.
 When employees and groups have a good understanding of what is expected from them, their work location should never stop them from achieving their objectives.
+In hybrid environments, clarity replaces proximity.
+When goals, priorities and responsibilities are communicated consistently, teams can collaborate effectively even when they are spread across different locations and time zones.
+Organizations that document priorities, share progress transparently and regularly reinforce company strategy are far more likely to maintain alignment across distributed teams.

 3. Make employee communications your priority

-Lack of proper employee communication technology is often the biggest blockers in improving remote communication in the workplace.
+Lack of proper employee communication technology is often one of the biggest blockers to improving remote communication in the workplace.
 In contrast, best employee communication apps are designed to enable employers to mitigate the downsides of remote work by making information more relevant and easily accessible to every employee.
+Organizations looking to strengthen hybrid communication strategies may also benefit from exploring topics such as effective employee communication practices and how to build a successful digital workplace.

 4. Frequently ask for feedback